jeremy-ww/over-design/README.md

 #### Dotenv configuration

-Dotenv configuration is a more cheap way to revise common webpack configuration than by **webpack-overd.ts** files, you can use below fields.
+Dotenv configuration is a more cheap way to revise common webpack configuration than by **webpack-overd.ts** files, and you can use the below fields.

 | Key         | Default Value | Description                           |
 | ----------- | ------------- | ------------------------------------- |